The Real-Time Supply Chain: Overcoming Key Challenges with RTLS

 The approach of Industry 4.0 companies is now to rethink the entire value chain from the smart object.
 In the future, industrial plants, containers, production machines, products and materials should have embedded intelligence and communicate with their environment.

+Achieving a fully automated Real-Time Supply Chain with RTLS requires a shift from traditional models to a dynamic, data-driven approach.
 The complete realization of this vision is a long-term endeavor, spanning several decades.
 There is still a long way to go from today’s conventional warehouse operations, where orders are processed according to the “man to goods” principle, to the fully automated shipping center of the future.
 But there is little doubt that employees who take care of the order and commissioners or pickers, who move through the warehouse and assemble pallets or packages will be an unsustainable phase-out model.
 Instead, robots will take over the role of pickers, swiftly navigating through aisles, assembling orders, and packaging them at designated handover points.
 Ideally, this process will culminate in a fully loaded truck, ready for dispatch.

 In order to achieve the elevated responsiveness that is essential to Industry 4.0, a critical requirement must be met: a radical improvement in supply chain transparency.
 Rather than relying on traditional planning methods that use models, future planning should leverage near-real-time data.
 This approach would ideally equip companies with a detailed and up-to-date understanding of all ongoing processes within their value chain.
 Consequently, organizations can manage their supply chains based on concrete facts rather than mere assumptions, driving more effective and informed decision-making.